 Despite their large potential, most data centers don’t actively participate in demand response [4].
 The primary reasons are low financial incentives for many types of demand response and the fear of sacrificing the reliability of the IT equipment.
 The risk-averse data center operators are also not willing to give up any control over the cooling system to load aggregator or the utility, which is required by some demand response strategies [9].

-[4][2]
+The most common demand response program currently available to data centers in coincident peak pricing [4].
+Data center demand response in coincident peak pricing markets has been studied for workload shifting and using local power generation [2], but not for shifting data center cooling loads.
+The latter approach is evaluated in this paper.

 1.1.
 Scope of this paper

 The goal of this paper is to develop a demand response mechanism for reducing coincident peak loads in low- to medium-power density data centers and server rooms.
 Such facilities typically use 30% to 50% of their energy demand for cooling IT equipment [10].
-The proposed approach relies on precooling the data center prior to coincident peak events and reducing the cooling load during the peak.
-Coincident peak events are typically forecasted several hours in advance.
+The proposed approach relies on precooling the data center prior to demand response events and reducing the cooling load during the peak.
+In the case of coincident peak programs, events are typically forecasted several hours in advance.
 If a coincident peak event is likely to occur on a given day, the data center operator can lower the indoor temperature ahead of the expected peak – a process referred to as precooling.
 During the predicted period of coincident peak, the cooling system can either be switched off or its output can be reduced, while only maintaining air circulation needed to avoid hot spots in the computer room.

 The proposed approach has several advantages over alternative demand response mechanisms, making it more likely to be adopted by the risk-averse data center operators.
 It does not require expensive energy storage devices, it is easy to automate, and does not require surrendering the control over the cooling system to a distribution system operator or a load aggregator.
 The indoor temperature is always maintained below the allowable maximum, which alleviates the risk of overheating the IT equipment.
 In addition, the proposed strategy does not require an advanced communication platform between the systems operator and the data center.
 Instead, it relies on coincident peak forecasts, which are widely available.
 For example, in the ERCOT ISO such forecasting services were offered by 13 retail electricity providers, 8 municipal utilities, and a number of consulting companies [3].

 The main limitation of the proposed control strategy is that it is applicable primarily to low- to medium- power density data centers and server rooms without server air containment systems.
 In order to provide sufficiently high demand response times, the power density calculated based on the total area of the server room should be below approximately 500 W/m2.
 Such low power densities are characteristic of computer rooms, but may also be encountered in telecommunications data centers and other facilities with low floor utilization [10,11].
-Facilities with significantly higher power density do not have sufficient thermal storage capacity to provide extended demand response times.
+Our analysis shows that facilities with significantly higher power density do not have sufficient thermal storage capacity to provide extended demand response times.